helm/charts/incubator/webpagetest-server/README.md

 a user would use the ingress listed above.
 The ingress above would have appropriate access restrictions using either whitelisted IP's, http basic auth or both.
 This however would block access to the agents without significant additional config.
 Agents in a remote region would probably need a region to region VPN to get access.
-Rather thn doing that we create a second host header and restrict the url path to /work, /cron and /jpeginfo.
+Rather than doing that we create a second host header and restrict the url path to /work, /cron and /jpeginfo.
 The agents use /work and the server connects to itself on /cron and /jpeginfo.
 This way 3rd parties do not have access to create tests, but any host (with the correct keys) can get work units and post results.